remix-run/react-router/README.md

 // using an ES6 transpiler
 import { Router, Route, Link } from 'react-router';

-// not using and ES6 transpiler
+// not using an ES6 transpiler
 var ReactRouter = require('react-router');
 var Router = ReactRouter.Router;
 var Route = ReactRouter.Route;